Ficool

 Nobody said anything.

 Iharu's hand was still on his scatter-gun barrel.
-It did not move.
+It stayed still.
 Hiro had stopped breathing.
 Kikaru's posture, which had been at parade-rest for so long it had probably set, broke at the shoulders by half an inch.

 "Will," Hiro started.
 "Will they be on our..."

 "No," Iris said.
-"Not on our net.
-Not in our chain.
-They will not save your life.
-They will not warn you.
+"Separate net.
+Separate chain.
+No rescues, no warnings.
 If you see gold on your HUD, you turn around and you walk."

 She let that sit too.